parallax background

 You have the option to hire an experienced criminal defense attorney.

-If you’ve been charged with a felony or misdemeanor, you’ll likely need a criminal defense attorney.
+If you have been charged with a felony or misdemeanor, you will likely need a criminal defense attorney.
 If you choose not to hire an attorney, you can either request a public defender or choose to represent yourself.
 Here are a few things to consider when looking to hire a criminal defense attorney in Lafayette, Indiana.
+Learn more.

 Our criminal law attorneys can help you.